ChethanJS07/ExpenseTracker/README.md

 ### Prerequisites

 - Node.js and npm installed
-- MongoDB installed and running
+- MongoDB and MongoDB compass installed and running

 ### Backend Setup